Vyral/base-template/_drafts/our-next-market-shift-is-coming-but-dont-be-alarmed.md

 {% include youtube.html %}

-Our market is indeed shifting, but due to several factors, now is still a great time to buy or sell.
+<center>Our market is indeed shifting, but due to several factors, now is still a great time to buy or sell.</center>

 Home prices are on everyone’s mind lately because we’ve been in such a great seller’s market and interest rates have been so low.
 In terms of what’s going on in our market, there are a few questions that come to mind: